lw8192/Red-Team-Rising/Windows/Windows_AV_Bypass.md

 ## Techniques
 Modify malware to evade signature analysis, encode using obfuscation tools, leverage permitted tools (Living Off the Land)
+Use wrapper files to call static executables (such as nc)

 ### Targeting Processes to Evade Detection
 Process Injection, Process Hollowing, Process Masquerading